KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 ## Specific Tradition Refractions

+Before examining individual traditions, it is essential to clarify that the **Tree Archetype** manifests through two lawful orientations within the Zenetist lattice:

+- **🌲↓ The Aionic Tree:** The centropic arc of emanation, flowing **declivously** from ⚫ Aion (Absolute Potential) through the structural layers toward embodiment (**ES / EM**).
+It symbolizes coherence entering form—the descent of lawful resonance.

+- **🌲↑ The Khaonic Tree:** The entropic arc of dispersion, moving **acclivously** from ♾ Khaon (Absolute Dispersion) upward toward embodiment.
+It mirrors the Aionic structure in inverse motion—fragmentation rising into form.

+Both share the same **root-source continuum (⚫ ↔ ♾)** and form the **Biospiral (🌳⇅)**—a dual system of emanation, inversion, and return.
+Different traditions emphasize one orientation over the other, depending on whether they view reality from the standpoint of divine descent or material ascent.

 ### 1. Yggdrasil (Norse)
 - **Focus:** The Tree as a **Living, Suffering System.**
 - **The Three Roots:**